jeffw16/Rendrino/README.md

 # Rendrino
-A simple Markdown-based CMS implemented with PHP.
-Easily maintain pages in Markdown!
+A simple Markdown-based static page CMS implemented with PHP.
+Easily maintain your static pages!

 ## Installation
 Rendrino is designed to be up and running as soon as possible.
 You can expect to complete installation within 5 minutes.
 From there, we have extensive customizability.